The successful candidate will be installing, maintaining and repairing plumbing and heating systems.

-- Understand heating control wiring and circuit diagrams
+- Reading building and engineering drawings as well as heating control wiring and circuit diagrams

-- Carry out accurate measuring, marking, cutting, bending and jointing of pipe
+- Carrying out accurate measuring, marking, cutting, bending and jointing of pipes

 The advertised Apprentice wage will increase yearly or upon completion of progressive stages.
 After initially qualifying, you could go on to supervisory roles, senior management positions or even running your own business.